Genoese–Mongol Wars: Conflicts in the 14th century

+Conflicts in the 15th century

-In the early 1430s, Tartar nobleman Hacı I Giray - then a vassal of the Golden Horde - invaded the Crimea, seizing ports and extracting tribute before being driven off by rival nobles.
-He returned in 1433, again invading the Crimea and seizing Genoese colonies.
-The Genoese responded by dispatching an army to the Crimea, recapturing the republic's colonies before being defeated in battle by Giray near Staryi Krym.
+In the early 1430s, Tartar nobleman Hacı I Giray - then a vassal of the Golden Horde - invaded Crimea, seizing ports and extracting tribute before being driven off by rival nobles.
+He returned in 1433, again invading Crimea and seizing Genoese colonies.
+The Genoese responded by dispatching an army to Crimea, recaptured the republic's colonies before being defeated in battle by Giray near Staryi Krym.
 Genoa then paid a ransom to Giray and acknowledged him as Khan in exchange for peace, while Giray was forced to flee Crimea in the wake of a Kazanate invasion of Crimea in 1434.
 Giray returned to Crimea in 1440, again occupying the peninsula and establishing the Crimean Khanate.
 Two years later, Genoese authorities in Kaffa raised an army, allied themselves with the Golden Horde, and attacked Giray's holdings in Crimea.
-The khan defeated the Genoese, lost ground to the Golden Horde and was forced to flee to Perekop, where he withstood a siege by the Golden Horde.
+The khan defeated the Genoese, but lost ground to the Golden Horde and was forced to flee to Perekop, where he withstood a siege by the Golden Horde.
 Soon after, Giray restored his influence in the Crimean peninsula, invading and driving out the Golden Horde.
 He then allied himself with the Principality of Theodoro against Genoa and drove the Genoese out of the fortress of Inkerman.

-In 1453, an Ottoman fleet arrived in the Crimea and attempted to seize the Genoese colonies.
+In 1453, an Ottoman fleet arrived in Crimea and attempted to seize the Genoese colonies.
 Giray allied himself with the Ottomans, providing 7,000 soldiers to assist in an Ottoman siege of Kaffa.
 Though the allies were unable to break through Kaffa's defenses, the alliance strengthened ties between the Crimean Khanate and Ottoman Empire.

 Cut off from its Black Sea colonies by the fall of Constantinople in 1453, Genoa quickly lost influence in the area, after which its colonies were left vulnerable to the expanding Ottoman Empire.
 Starting in the 1460s, Genoese authorities in Kaffa and Khan Meñli I Giray cooperated in a series of military campaigns, including a failed attempt to capture Chufut-Kale from the Great Horde (a division of the earlier Golden Horde).
-The khan attempted to form an anti-Turkish pact with Theodoro, but was unable to stop growing Turkish power in the Crimea.
+The khan attempted to form an anti-Turkish pact with Theodoro, but was unable to stop growing Turkish power in Crimea.
 In 1475, the Ottomans laid siege to Kaffa, capturing the city and Meñli, who had been present in the city during the siege.
-After the Great Horde invaded and occupied the Crimea in 1478, Meñli was released and restored to his throne as a Turkish vassal, the Ottoman Empire having supplanted the Genoese and Mongol states as the primary power in the Black Sea.
+After the Great Horde invaded and occupied Crimea in 1478, Meñli was released and restored to his throne as a Turkish vassal, the Ottoman Empire having supplanted the Genoese and Mongol states as the primary power in the Black Sea.